 Best Practices for Seasoning Salmon and Pasta

-Herbs are the best additional seasoning for salmon alfredo pasta, if you truly wish to go the extra mile.
+- Herbs are the best additional seasoning for this pasta, if you truly wish to go the extra mile.
 Rosemary and thyme both taste lovely with both the filets and Italian notes in the pasta.

-Making any baked fish with slices of lemon in the pan is also never a bad idea to add some extra vibrancy and acidity to the dish.
+Making any baked fish with slices of lemon or lemon zest in the pan is also never a bad idea to add some extra vibrancy and acidity to the dish.

 - Have everything ready to use before you begin.